 Azar Nafisi is currently the director of Cultural Conversations at the Foreign Policy Institute of Johns Hopkins University's School of Advanced International Studies in Washington, DC, where she is a professor of aesthetics, culture, and literature, and teaches courses on the relation between culture and politics.
 She studied in the US in the 1970s and earned her Ph.D. at University of Oklahoma.
 She returned to Iran and taught at the University of Tehran, and in 1981, she was expelled for refusing to wear the mandatory Islamic veil and did not resume teaching until 1987.
 She taught at the Free Islamic University and Allameh Tabatabai, and then held a fellowship at Oxford University, teaching and conducting a series of lectures on culture and the important role of Western literature and culture in Iran after the revolution in 1979.
 Dr. Nafisi returned to the United States in 1997 — earning national respect and international recognition for advocating on behalf of Iran's intellectuals, youth, and especially young women.

 Azar Nafisi has written for The New York Times, Washington Post, and The Wall Street Journal.
 Her cover story, "The Veiled Threat: The Iranian Revolution's Woman Problem" published in The New Republic (February 22, 1999) has been reprinted into several languages.
 She is the author of Anti-Terra: A Critical Study of Vladimir Nabokov’s Novels.
 She also wrote the new introduction to the Modern Library Classics edition of Tolstoy’s Hadji Murad, as well as the introduction to Iraj Pezeshkzad’s My Uncle Napoleon, published by Modern Library (April 2006).
 She has published a children’s book (with illustrator Sophie Benini Pietromarchi) BiBi and the Green Voice (translated into Italian, as BiBi e la voce verde, and Hebrew).
-Azar Nafisi’s book, Things I've Been Silent About: Memories of a Prodigal Daughter, a memoir about her mother, was published in January 2009.
-Her next book is entitled The Republic of Imagination: America in Three Books (October 2014), a powerful and passionate case for the vital role of fiction in America today.
+She is also the author of Things I've Been Silent About: Memories of a Prodigal Daughter, a memoir about her mother.
+Her most recent book is entitled The Republic of Imagination: America in Three Books (October 2014), a powerful and passionate case for the vital role of fiction in America today.
 She lives in Washington, DC.

 "Republic is a disarming and provocative defense of the grand themes of literature, particularly as they are found in three very American novels.
 It's designed as a tonic and inspiration for those concerned about the cultural drift away from literature in particular, and a broad education in the humanities in general, in the age of the Tweet, the YouTube video and the Reddit meme…a blend of memoir and polemic sure to arouse the inner English prof in most readers."— Santa Cruz Sentinel